-Goal: Create a human-scale architecture with active ground floors, façade articulation and appropriate transition between public and private spaces.
+Goal: Create a human-scale architecture with active ground floors, façade articulation and appropriate transition between public and private spaces (see Figures 21 and 22).

-- Clearly articulate a low-rise building base of four to five stories that frames the street. - Line the building base with street-activating uses to promote a safe and animated public realm. - Avoid large, blank retaining walls. - Filter and screen views into private dwelling units at the ground floor using additional setbacks and landscaping, but ensure views to streets and open spaces for natural surveillance.
+- Clearly articulate a low-rise building base of four to five stories that frames the street. - Line the building base with street-activating uses to promote a safe and animated public realm. - Avoid large, blank retaining walls. - Filter and screen views into private dwelling units at the ground floor using additional setbacks